-Side effects when first starting Nardil can be difficult for many, but not all patients.
+Nardil side effects can be difficult for many, but not all patients.
 Remember many side-effects dissipate over time.
 When Nardil begins to work, the tremendous gains you stand to make far outweigh the side-effects.
 We must keep in mind that depression and anxiety are serious illnesses themselves, which can result in death, so some side-effects from an exceptionally good medication is a reasonable trade-off.
-Finally, everyone is different when it comes to what they suffer in terms of side-effects; you may suffer many of the below, or you may suffer only one or two.
+Finally, everyone is different when it comes to what they suffer in terms of Nardil side effects; you may suffer many of the below, or you may suffer only one or two.
 I have even seen cases where people have reported suffering none.

 - Hypotension (low blood pressure)

-The following side effects are the most common and effect many people:
+The following Nardil side effects are the most common for long term treatment:

 - Fatigue (usually in the afternoon)